INRIA/scikit-learn-mooc/slides/trees.md

 .pull-right[<img src="../figures/tree_blue_orange3.svg" width="100%">]

 ???
-In this example, after two split, we obtain pure leaf. i.e. in each leaf, there is only one class.
+In this example, after two splits, we obtain pure leaves. i.e. in each leaf, there is only one class.
-The max depth here is then equal to 2.
+The max depth here is equal to 2.
 We do not need to go deeper.

 ---